top of page

 How do I get to have a buoy on the tree?

-What is displayed on the top of the tree?
+What is the history of the anchor on the top of the tree?

 Are dogs allowed at the tree?

 Yes, if they are on a leash at all times.
-Please clean up after your pet and always keep a safe distance from other dogs and from people, as not everyone is comfortable with animals.
+Please clean up after your pet and always keep a safe distance from the tree itself, other dogs, and from people, as not everyone is comfortable with animals.
+Pets should not be making any kind of contact with the buoys or lights of the tree.

 Is the tree wheelchair accessible?